 - Put your values front and centre: If there’s anything we’ve seen from the examples above, it’s that flying your employer brand values flag is important.
 Giving potential candidates the context they need to make an informed decision about your company is essential to nailing the right cultural fit – trust us, your employees and organisation will thank you.

-- BONUS TIP – Want a challenge?
-Try gamified videos: A precursor to interview-based ‘recruitainment’, gamified videos feature interactivity in the form of ‘choose your own adventure’-style, polls, quizzes and contests to make recruitment more engaging (and enjoyable)!
-Check out this interactive video by Deloitte.
+- Try gamified videos: A precursor to interview-based ‘recruitainment’, gamified videos feature interactivity in the form of ‘choose your own adventure’-style, polls, quizzes and contests to make recruitment more engaging (and enjoyable)!

 Strategic places to feature recruitment videos

-- Job posts: In this attention economy, adding rich media like job postings with videos is a no-brainer, especially considering “candidates spend on average 55 seconds viewing a text-only ad, whereas job seekers spend 5 minutes and 23 seconds watching a video advertisement”.
-The upshot?
-Video engages.
+- Job posts: In this attention economy, adding rich media to job postings is a no-brainer, especially considering “candidates spend on average 55 seconds viewing a text-only ad, whereas job seekers spend 5 minutes and 23 seconds watching a video advertisement”.

 - Careers page: One of the main delivery methods for video recruiting.
-And no wonder, when Millennials and Gen Z are actively searching for information on a potential workplace’s culture, purpose and values.
-Plus, traditionally, “including a video on your landing page can increase conversions by more than 80%”.
-So it’s worth experimenting on your website’s careers page.
+And no wonder, when Millennials and Gen-Z are actively searching for information on a potential workplace’s culture, purpose and values.
+Additionally, “including a video on your landing page can increase conversions by more than 80%”.

-- Social media: When it comes to recruitment, LinkedIn’s job search and Talent / Marketing solutions – plus the Life / Jobs sections on its company pages – give it a significant advantage on social.
-But that doesn’t mean it’s the only choice; Facebook, Twitter, even Instagram, are all options, depending on where your target audience lives online.
+- Social media: When it comes to recruitment, LinkedIn’s job search feature as well as the traditional Facebook, Twitter, even Instagram, are all options to feature video, depending on where your target audience are.

-- Speaking of social, how about LinkedIn InMail?
-Linking to a hiring video when direct messaging potential employees is a great way to introduce contacts to your organisation / the role, in a non-intrusive way (think a short message, with a link to both the JD and your video).
+- Bonus, how about LinkedIn InMail?
+Linking to a hiring video when direct messaging potential employees is a great way to introduce contacts to your organisation in a non-intrusive way (think a short message, with a link to both the Job description and your video).

-- Career fairs: These can take the form of university / college fairs, or even industry events, and your company careers video is a great talking point.
-Tip: ensure your video functions with sound-off by leveraging captions to help tell your employer brand story, so you can play it at your booth.
+- Career fairs: These can take the form of university fairs or even industry events, and your company careers video is a great talking point.
+Ensure your video functions with sound-off by leveraging captions to help tell your employer brand story, so you can play it at your booth.